jimrybarski/bioinformatics.nvim/README.md

     vim.notify(text)
 end

-function search_for_rc_current_word()
+-- search for the reverse complement of the text under the cursor function search_for_rc_current_word()
     local seq = vim.fn.expand("<cword>")
     local revcomp = bio.reverse_complement_biotools(seq)
     bio.search_for_string(revcomp)
 end

-function put_rc_in_register()
+-- search for the text under the cursor
+-- this is distinct from `*` as it will find the text even if it's a substring -- frankly I don't understand why this isn't something provided out of the box by neovim function search_for_current_word()
     local seq = vim.fn.expand("<cword>")
+    bio.search_for_string(seq)
+end

+-- compute the reverse complement of the text under the cursor and store it in the clipboard register function put_rc_in_register()
+    local seq = vim.fn.expand("<cword>")
     local revcomp = bio.reverse_complement_biotools(seq)
     vim.fn.setreg('+', revcomp, "l")
 end

-vim.keymap.set('n', '<leader>ba', set_query_current_word, { noremap = true, silent = true })
-vim.keymap.set('v', '<leader>ba', set_query_visual, { noremap = true, silent = true })

-vim.keymap.set('n', '<leader>bb', set_subject_current_word_and_align, { noremap = true, silent = true })
+-- To perform pairwise alignments, put the cursor over the first sequence you want to align (or visually select it) -- and press `ba`.
+Then put the cursor over the other sequence you want to align (or visually select it) and press `bb`.
+-- The alignment will immediately pop up.
+You can close the popup with `q`, or you can manipulate it like regular text -- for use elsewhere.
+Subsequent uses of `bb` will align other sequences to the first one that was selected with `ba`. vim.keymap.set('n', '<leader>ba', set_query_current_word, { noremap = true, silent = true }) vim.keymap.set('v', '<leader>ba', set_query_visual, { noremap = true, silent = true }) vim.keymap.set('n', '<leader>bb', set_subject_current_word_and_align, { noremap = true, silent = true })
 vim.keymap.set('v', '<leader>bb', set_subject_visual_and_align, { noremap = true, silent = true })

-vim.keymap.set('n', '<leader>bs', popup_stats_current_word, { noremap = true, silent = true })
+-- Show the GC content and length of the current word or visual selection vim.keymap.set('n', '<leader>bs', popup_stats_current_word, { noremap = true, silent = true })
 vim.keymap.set('v', '<leader>bs', popup_stats, { noremap = true, silent = true })

-vim.keymap.set('n', '<leader>brs', search_for_rc_current_word, { noremap = true, silent = true })
+-- Search for the reverse complement of the word under the cursor vim.keymap.set('n', '<leader>brs', search_for_rc_current_word, { noremap = true, silent = true })

-vim.keymap.set('n', '<leader>bry', put_rc_in_register, { noremap = true, silent = true })
+-- Copy the reverse complement of the current word to the clipboard register vim.keymap.set('n', '<leader>bry', put_rc_in_register, { noremap = true, silent = true })
 ```